Bitter melon is high in vitamins A and C and other nutrients. It contains compounds that may have health benefits. But it may cause some side effects.

 When enjoyed in moderation, bitter melon can be a healthy and nutritious addition to your diet.

 However, consuming high amounts of bitter melon or taking bitter melon supplements may be associated with several adverse effects.

-In particular, bitter melon has been linked to diarrhea, vomiting, and stomach pain (
+In particular, bitter melon has been linked to diarrhea and abdominal pain (

 It’s also not recommended for women who are pregnant, as its long-term effects on health have not been extensively studied.

 Due to its impact on blood sugar, you should consult with your healthcare provider before eating it if you’re taking any blood sugar-lowering medications.

 Also, talk with a healthcare professional before supplementing with bitter melon if you have any underlying health conditions or are taking any medications, and be sure to use as directed.

 Bitter melon may be associated with adverse side effects.
 Pregnant women, people with underlying health problems, and those taking blood sugar-lowering medications should consult their doctor before use.